The Brownfield Land Register is a map of sites in Leeds with planning permission in principle to allow developers to build new homes.

 View the map of brownfield sites External link

 Adding sites to the register

 If you would like to submit a site to be added to the register, send details of the location and availability of the site including an outline plan to

-The sites must be previously developed and able to accommodate 5 or more dwellings or be at least 0.25 hectares in size.
+The sites must be previously developed and able to accommodate five or more houses or be at least 0.25 hectares in size.